 To mark the occasion of Bill Tutte’s centenary, Graham Farr (Monash University) will deliver a lecture entitled “W. T. Tutte: Graph theory as he had grown it”.

-The registration will be on Monday 3 July at 8-9am, and possibly (TBA) on Sunday 2 July.
+The registration will be on Monday 3 July at 8-9am, and on Sunday 2 July at 4:30-6:30pm at the level 2 foyer of the TIC building.
+Delegates can report to reception and be directed on from there.
 The scientific program will start on Monday 3 July at 9am, and it finishes on Friday 7 July at noon.

 To register, follow this link.
 The total number of tickets for the conference dinner is 200 and they are sold on a a first come, first served basis.